riquito/tuc/doc/tuc.1.md

 =====

 -g, --greedy-delimiter
-:   Split fields using a greedy delimiter
+:   Match consecutive delmiters as if it was one

 -p, --compress-delimiter
-:   Collapse any sequence of delimiters
+:   Print only the first delimiter of a sequence

 -s, --only-delimited
-:   Do not print lines not containing delimiters
+:   Print only lines containing the delimiter

 -V, --version
-:   Prints version information
+:   Print version information

 -z, --zero-terminated
-:   line delimiter is NUL (\0), not LF (\n)
+:   Line delimiter is NUL (\0), not LF (\n)

 -h, --help
-:   Prints this help and exit
+:   Print this help and exit

 -m, --complement
-:   keep the opposite fields than the one selected
+:   Invert fields (e.g. '2' becomes '1,3:')

 -j, --(no-)join
-:   write the delimiter between fields
+:   Print selected parts with delimiter inbetween

--E, --regex
-:   use --delimiter as a regular expression

 OPTIONS